People return to charred cities after Colorado wildfires

 Bears and burglars posed further danger to home owners who headed back to towns and cities after the fire, which killed two people.

-The so-called Waldo Canyon Fire has scorched 17,659 acres, burned 346 homes and devastated communities around Colorado Springs, the state’s second-largest city, since it began eight days ago.
+The so-called Waldo Canyon Fire has scorched 17,659 acres (7,149 hectares), burned 346 homes and devastated communities around Colorado Springs, the state’s second-largest city, since it began eight days ago.

 Governor John Hickenlooper said he believed the worst was over and almost all of the blazes around Colorado were under control.